Ku Klux Klan: Adopting masks

+Suppressing the vote

-George W. Ashburn was assassinated for his pro-Black sentiments.
+George W. Ashburn was assassinated for his pro-black sentiments.

-Klan violence worked to suppress Black voting, and campaign seasons were deadly.
-More than 2,000 people were killed, wounded, or otherwise injured in Louisiana within a few weeks prior to the Presidential election of November 1868.
-Although St. Landry Parish had a registered Republican majority of 1,071, after the murders, no Republicans voted in the fall elections.
+Klan violence worked to suppress black voting, and campaign seasons were deadly.
+More than 2,000 people were killed, wounded, or otherwise injured in Louisiana within a few weeks prior to the presidential election of November 1868.
+Although St. Landry Parish had a registered Republican majority of 1,071, after the murders no Republicans voted in the fall elections.
 White Democrats cast the full vote of the parish for President Grant's opponent.
-The KKK killed and wounded more than 200 Black Republicans, hunting and chasing them through the woods.
+The KKK killed and wounded more than 200 black Republicans, hunting and chasing them through the woods.
 Thirteen captives were taken from jail and shot; a half-buried pile of 25 bodies was found in the woods.
 The KKK made people vote Democratic and gave them certificates of the fact.
 In the April 1868 Georgia gubernatorial election, Columbia County cast 1,222 votes for Republican Rufus Bullock.
-By the November presidential election, Klan intimidation led to suppression of the Republican vote and only one person voted for Ulysses S. Grant.
+By the November presidential election, Klan intimidation led to suppression of the Republican vote, and only one person voted for Ulysses S. Grant.

-Klansmen killed more than 150 African Americans in Jackson County, Florida, and hundreds more in other counties including Madison, Alachua, Columbia, and Hamilton.
-Florida Freedmen's Bureau records provided a detailed recounting of Klansmen's beatings and murders of freedmen and their white allies.

 Garb and weapons of the Ku Klux Klan in Southern Illinois, as posed for Joseph A. Dacus of the Missouri Republican, in August 1875.

-Milder encounters, including some against white teachers, also occurred.
-In Mississippi, according to the Congressional inquiry:

-One of these teachers (Miss Allen of Illinois), whose school was at Cotton Gin Port in Monroe County, was visited ... between one and two o'clock in the morning in March 1871, by about fifty men mounted and disguised.
-Each man wore a long white robe and his face was covered by a loose mask with scarlet stripes.
-She was ordered to get up and dress which she did at once and then admitted to her room the captain and lieutenant who in addition to the usual disguise had long horns on their heads and a sort of device in front.
-The lieutenant had a pistol in his hand and he and the captain sat down while eight or ten men stood inside the door and the porch was full.
-They treated her "gentlemanly and quietly" but complained of the heavy school-tax, said she must stop teaching and go away and warned her that they never gave a second notice.
-She heeded the warning and left the county.